Anna Istomina

-Anna Istomina, aka Audree Thomas, aka Audree Ismailoff (9 October 1925–10 January 2014) was a Canadian-born ballet dancer and teacher.
+Anna Istomina, also known as Audree Thomas or Audree Ismailoff (9 October 1925–10 January 2014) was a Canadian-born ballet dancer and teacher.

 Early life and performing career

 Born Audree Ruth Thomas in Vancouver, British Columbia, Canada, Thomas began her dance studies at age five at the Merinoff/Del Roy studio.
 As a young teen she studied ballet with June Roper, a Texas native who had found her way to Vancouver in the early 1930s and, over the next ten years, sent several students into professional ballet companies.
 Thomas auditioned for Léonide Massine in Seattle in January 1940, and, at age 14, became the youngest member of the Ballet Russe de Monte Carlo, under the stage name, Anna Istomina.
 In a few months she was dancing the "Swan Lake" pas de trois with Rosella Hightower and Roland Guerard and a pas de deux, as Princess Turandot, with Massine himself as the Unknown Prince, in "Vienna 1814."
 With the Ballet Russe Thomas toured North and South America extensively, ultimately dancing most of the roles in the repertoire.
 She met the Governor General of Canada in 1944 after a Montreal performance in the title role of "The Snow Maiden."

 Thomas left the Ballet Russe de Monte Carlo after the 1943-44 season and performed for another fourteen years in several different companies.
 She joined Massine’s short-lived Ballet Russe Highlights.
 In 1947 and 1948 she danced for two seasons as Guest Prima Ballerina for Teatro Colón in Buenos Aires.There she performed both the classic repertoire and new productions created by Margarita Wallmann.
 Following a Buenos Aires performance as Odette in "Swan Lake," she was sought out by Argentina’s First Lady, Eva Perón.
 Thomas toured as First Soloist, after Slavenska herself, with Mia Slavenska’s Ballet Variante, running the company for a time and dancing Slavenska's roles while the latter was recovering from an injury.
 In 1952 she danced with Ballet Russe Concerts, a touring off-shoot of the Ballet Russe de Monte Carlo.
 In the mid-1950s she was Guest Prima Ballerina with the Ballet Nacional de Venezuela, returning to Venezuela to teach.

 Among her many freelance appearances she was premiére danseuse in the 1945 Broadway production of "La Vie Parisienne".
 She appeared, in 1950, in Massachusetts’ Jacob’s Pillow Dance Festival, performing, as a soloist, Petipa's choreography from "Sleeping Beauty" and "The Nutcracker," and Massine's "Pavane" (Ravel); she also performed a "Swan Lake" pas de deux with Leon Danielian.
 She was a headliner, under the name Audree Thomas, in a show called "Carnival" at Radio City Music Hall, where she danced a pas de deux with George Zoritch, one of the Russian mainstays of the Ballet Russe de Monte Carlo.
 The same year she partnered with Roman Jasinski in a St. Louis Municipal Opera production of Emmerich Kalman's "Countess Maritza" and with Jasinski and Robert Pagent in Victor Herbert's "Mlle.
 Modiste."